 Our colorectal specialists provide expert treatment for the full spectrum of colorectal disorders that cause chronic constipation, fecal incontinence and motility problems in children.

 A cloacal malformation is a type of anorectal malformation that occurs when the rectum, vagina and urinary tract form a single channel called a cloaca, rather than three separate openings.
 Learn more about this condition.

 We offer expert treatment and care for children with spinal conditions, including spina bifida and myelomeningocele, that cause fecal and urinary incontinence.

-Babies with Hirschsprung disease are missing nerve cells in all or part of the large intestine.
+Babies with Hirschsprung disease are missing nerve cells in all or part of the large intestine, resulting in difficulty in moving stool.
 Learn more about this condition.